Jasenko Sabitović

-Jasenko Sabitović (born 29 May 1973) is a Croatian former professional footballer who played as a centre-back for NK Zagreb, Pohang Steelers, Seongnam Ilhwa Chunma, Suwon Samsung Bluewings, Chunnam Dragons, NK Karlovac.
-He became naturalized as a South Korean citizen in 2004 and while playing there was known as Lee Savik.
+Jasenko Sabitović (/ko/; /hr/; born 29 May 1973) is a former professional footballer who played as a centre-back.
+Born in Bosnia, he received his South Korean passport in 2004 and while playing there was known as Lee Savik.

 Club career

-Sabitović first came to South Korea in 1998, when he joined the Pohang Steelers from Croatian First League side NK Zagreb.
+He began his playing career at NK Zagreb.
+Sabitović first arrived in South Korea in 1998, when he signed for the Pohang Steelers from NK Zagreb, a team in the Croatian First League.

-After he was released from the Suwon Samsung Bluewings, there was a rumour that he would go to Africa.
-However, he decided to stay in South Korea to play for the Chunnam Dragons.
+After being released by Suwon Samsung Bluewings, rumours circulated that he would be heading to Africa, and this proved to be the case, as he was transferred to the Ghanaian football club Accra Hearts of Oak, although he was later transferred to Jeonnam Dragons.

+He returned to Croatia to play for Karlovac in the First Football League.

 International career

 Born in Tuzla, SR Bosnia and Herzegovina, SFR Yugoslavia, Sabitović played for the Croatia U21 national team because his mother is a Bosnian Croat.
 He won six international caps with the team in 1995.
 Because of this, he was eligible to play for Bosnia and Herzegovina, Croatia and South Korea.